 Questions you should be able to answer include: how long will it take to get pre-approved?
 How long will it take to find a home, on average?
 How long will it take to close?
 And if you have a rental lease, how will that impact your deadlines?

-Is 2023 a good year to buy a house?
-If you’re looking for the ideal market conditions for a buyer, the short answer is probably not.
-The trouble with waiting for the perfect scenario or market forces, however, is that it might take a long while to arrive.
-If it ever does.
-There are plenty of reasons to believe that market forces will continue to work against buyers for the next several years.
+Is 2024 a good year to buy a house?
+If you’re looking for the ideal market conditions for a buyer, the short answer is not necessarily.
+The trouble with waiting for the perfect scenario or market forces, however, is that it might take a long while to arrive—if it ever does.